omer3kale/SichrPlace/docs/docs__REALTIME_CHAT_COMPLETE.md

 ## 🎉 Implementation Summary

-Your **SichrPlace77 chat system now has full real-time capabilities** using **Supabase Realtime** - which is the perfect solution for your existing Supabase infrastructure!
+Your **sichrplace chat system now has full real-time capabilities** using **Supabase Realtime** - which is the perfect solution for your existing Supabase infrastructure!

 ## 🏗️ **Architecture Overview**